Pazabal/academy-wireframes/README.md

-#Plant-Selling-Ecommerce-Website
+#Ecommerce-Website

 Create a complete responsive online ecommerce website design for beginers using html css and vanilla javascript step by step.

-The main feature of this website are:
+The main features of this website are:

 ✔ Responsive sticky triple header / navbar with toggle menu bar effect.